• Skip to primary navigation

 • Email

-Frozen Dinner Rolls (aka Bread Rolls) are beautiful and easy to make.
+Dinner Rolls aka Bread Rolls, are beautiful and easy to make.
 Brush store-bought frozen rolls with melted butter, and add toppings you love.
-Try different grated cheeses, seasonings, and fresh herbs.
-Then bake to a golden brown.

 You will get lots of "Are you making the rolls again this year?".
-They are a crowd-pleaser, something for everyone.
-These dinner rolls go fast, so you'll need to be prepared and make plenty...
+They are a true delight and crowd-pleaser, something for everyone.
+These dinner rolls go fast, so make plenty...

 • These pull-apart rolls will make everyone happy!
-No disappointment because you didn't make "the best" flavor.
 Everyone can grab the flavor they like best.

-• There are NO rules here.
-Use any toppings you like.
+• There are no rules here, and it isn't really a recipe.
+Use toppings you like.

-• They may be "party" dinner rolls, but they're easy enough for everyday.
+• They may be fancy dinner rolls, but they're easy enough for everyday weeknight dinners.

-• Grab a bag or two of frozen rolls in your freezer section, and use toppings you have on hand anytime.
+• Next time you get groceries, grab a bag or two of frozen rolls in your freezer section and use the toppings you have on hand anytime.

 • You can make them even more festive for Christmas and the holidays, see below for my Wreath Dinner Rolls idea! 🎄